Litice Castle: History

-The access road to Litice Castle was interrupted at its most vulnerable point by a wall and a deep moat crossed by a drawbridge.
-The entrance to the castle was through a tower gate built in one piece with the adjacent guardhouse.
+The access road was interrupted at its most vulnerable point by a wall and a deep moat crossed by a drawbridge.
+The castle entrance was through a tower gate built in one piece with the adjacent guardhouse.
 The front of the gate holds a significant place in Czech creative art.
-It is one of the few remaining specimens of the stonemason's art of the 1460s and, what is more, it is linked with the King George of Poděbrady himself.
-The work as such and the setting of the reliefs show the low artistic standard of the sculptor who belonged to the town's stone - masons' workshops.
-The relief over the small gate for pedestrians carries a helmet set with a jewel and four coats-of-arms-those of Bohemia, Moravia, Upper Lusatia and Poděbrady – and an inscription: "This tower was built during the reign of His Royal Highness King George of Bohemia and Margrave of Moravia in 1468."
-The text dates the completion of the gate and most likely of the whole Poděbrady era of reconstruction.
-The figural reliefs on the left side of the gate represent George of Poděbrady with a ribbon across his chest, a human mask in the bottom part and in a niche above the king a figure of a builder carrying a hammer.
+It is one of the few remaining specimens of 1460s stonemasonry and is linked with King George.
+The work and the setting of the reliefs show the sculptor's low artistic standard.

+The relief over the small gate for pedestrians carries a helmet set with a jewel, the coats-of-arms-those of Bohemia, Moravia, Upper Lusatia and Poděbrady, and an inscription: "This tower was built during the reign of His Royal Highness King George of Bohemia and Margrave of Moravia in 1468."
+The text dates the gate's completion and most likely of the whole Poděbrady era of reconstruction.
+The figural reliefs on the left side represent King George with a ribbon across his chest, a human mask in the bottom part and a figure of a builder carrying a hammer in a niche above the king.

-The gate itself was protected by a rectangular bastion, the broken line of corner fortifications and, together with another circular bastion beneath the inner castle, they served chiefly for the use of the artillery as it is testified by the still existing embrasures, typical of the Poděbrady-type structures.
-Preserved to the present time is the southern wing of the castle with its slim, square tower.
-The halls of the palace, which can be approached from the courtyard over the drawbridge which takes you to the first floor, were illuminated by tall windows with window seats.
-The residential rooms on the second floor had windows facing the outside of the castle as well.
-The most notable architecture at Litice is the tower.
-Its higher artistic value is evident from the remarkable portals giving access from the palace and the vaulting at the different floor levels.
+The gate was protected by a rectangular bastion, the broken line of corner fortifications, and another circular bastion beneath the inner castle.
+These served chiefly for the use of the artillery as it is testified by the remaining embrasures, typical of Poděbrady-type structures.
+The castle's southern wing with its slim, square tower, remains.
+The palace halls were illuminated by tall windows with window seats.
+They can be approached from the courtyard over the drawbridge that takes you to the first floor.
+The residential rooms on the second floor had windows facing the outside of the castle.
+The most notable feature at Litice is the tower.
+Its higher artistic value is evident from the portals giving access from the palace and the vaulting at the different floor levels.